elyra-ai/elyra/docs/source/getting_started/overview.md

 Building an AI pipeline for a model is hard, breaking down and modularizing a pipeline is harder.
 A typical machine/deep learning pipeline begins as a series of preprocessing steps followed by experimentation/optimization and finally deployment.
-Each of these steps represent a challenge in the model development lifecycle.
+Each of these steps represents a challenge in the model development lifecycle.

 Elyra provides a **Pipeline Visual Editor** for building AI pipelines from notebooks, Python scripts